Learn the mission, goals, and objectives of D'Youville's coordinated program in Dietetics.

 - At least 80% of employers who respond to the employer survey agree or strongly agree that program graduates are prepared for entry-level practice.

-- At least 80% of graduates who respond to the graduate survey rate their overall preparation for professional practice in a variety of practice areas and settings as very good or excellent.
+- At least 80% of graduates who respond to the graduate survey rate their overall preparation for professional practice in a variety of practice areas and settings as good, very good or excellent.

 Prepare graduates who demonstrate a commitment to professional growth, lifelong learning and service to the profession and community.